-How we have regard to this matter What we do and key outcomes Forza have a responsibility to minimise the adverse impact our business activities have on the environment, which will also prevent long-term The Forza Board have set targets across our sites to reduce our use of energy and water.
-The business as a whole works hard to minimise the volume of waste we produce.
-Food and packaging segregation has been improved by identifying paths to reduce, reuse and recycle wherever possible. damage to our reputation.
+How we have regard to this matter What we do and key outcomes Forza have a responsibility to minimise the adverse impact our business activities have on the environment, which will also prevent long-term damage to our reputation.
+The business as a whole works hard to minimise the volume of waste we produce and reduce our use of energy and water.
+Food and packaging segregation has been improved by identifying paths to reduce, reuse and recycle wherever possible.
 Forza Board are working with suppliers to reduce the amount of plastic packaging used on Forza products and improve recyclability.